Teradata/teddy-retailers-dbt-temporal-tables/README.md

       schema: teddy_retailers
       username: <Your server user>
       password: <Your server password>
-      tmode: ANSI
+      tmode: TERA
 ```

+* CD into the directory that contains your cloned version of this repository.
 * Run `dbt debug` to make sure the connection to your data warehouse is working properly.
 * Run `dbt deps` to install the project dependencies.

 #### Loading data to sources (baseline data)
 * To load the data in your data warehouse the existence of the teddy_retailers database is assumed.
-A simple SQL script to achieve this is provided as create_db.sql.
-The exact form of this script might vary depending on the edition of Teradata Vantage you are using and your privileges on the server.
+A simple SQL script to achieve this is provided as `create_db.sql` under the `references/inserts` folder.
-* Once the database exists you can execute the script create_data.sql in your database client.
 * The demo project assumes that the source data is already in your warehouse, this mimics more closely the way that dbt is used in a production environment.
 To achieve this objective we provide public datasets available in GCP and [scripts to load those datasets into your mock data warehouse](/references/inserts/).
 These scripts can be executed by simply copying and pasting into your favorite database client.
+* The script `create_data.sql` under the `references/inserts` folder loads the data into your vantage environment.

 #### Running and Testing Transformations
 * Run `dbt build` to execute the transformations on the baseline data.
 * `dbt build` as opposed to `dbt run` runs test on sources, or ancestor models, before creating the depending models, if the test fails, the execution stops.
 * The incremental models are created at this point.
-* Check the statistics on both all_orders and all_order_products through your database client `HELP STATS <table name>`, this permits a fast confirmation regarding the data that was transformed.
+* Check the statistics on both `all_orders` and `all_order_products` through your database client `HELP STATS <table name>`, this permits a fast confirmation regarding the data that was transformed.
-* At this point, you can execute any of the query scripts in references/query in your database client to view the fact data sliced by a specific dimension.
+* At this point, you can execute any of the query scripts in `references/query` in your database client to view the fact data sliced by a specific dimension.

 #### Ingesting deltas on baseline
 * To mimic the batch process of data loading, the loading of deltas on the baseline data, execute the update_data script in references/inserts.